-- The Proponent shall: - (a) ensure that: - all new trucks, dozers, drills and excavators purchased for use on the site after the date of this approval are commissioned as noise suppressed (or attenuated) units; - ensure that all equipment and noise control measures deliver sound power levels that are equal to or better than the sound power levels identified in the EA and that correspond to best practice or the application of best available technology economically achievable; - where reasonable and feasible, improvements are made to existing noise suppression equipment as technologies become available; and - (b) monitor and report on the implementation of these requirements annually on its website. - 10.
-The Proponent shall: - (a) conduct an annual testing program of the attenuated plant on site to ensure that the attenuation remains effective; - (b) restore the effectiveness of any attenuation if it is found to be defective; and - (c) report on the results of any testing and/or attenuation work within the Annual Review.
+- The Proponent must: - (a) ensure that: - all new trucks, dozers, drills and excavators purchased for use on the site after the date of this approval are commissioned as noise suppressed (or attenuated) units; - Deleted - where reasonable and feasible, improvements are made to existing noise suppression equipment as technologies become available; and - (b) monitor and report on the implementation of these requirements annually on its website. - The Proponent must: - conduct an annual testing program of the attenuated plant on site to ensure that the attenuation remains effective; - (b) restore the effectiveness of any attenuation if it is found to be defective; and - (c) report on the results of any testing and/or attenuation work within the Annual Review.